-IBM has embraced design as a core value to the extent that they’re retraining the entire company to “think design.”
-This is an interesting transformation of corporate philosophy that puts customers first in an effort to create more value.
+IBM has embraced design as a core value to the extent that they’re retraining the entire company to “think design” — an interesting transformation of corporate philosophy that puts customers first to create more value.

-This is a massive effort that involves retraining the entire company as well as hiring reams of design talent to lead the “design first” initiative.
-But if you believe the notion that companies that provide the best experience for customers will win, a commitment to a sound 21st century strategy like this should pay off well.
+It’s a massive effort that involves retraining the entire company and hiring reams of design talent to lead the “design first” initiative.
+But if you believe that companies that provide the best experience for customers will win, committing to a strategy like this could well pay off.

 Read full article: http://bit.ly/2cinCfw

 The latest news from Apple’s retail group could be a page out of Steve Krug’s classic book on web design, Don’t Make Me Think.
-If you didn’t catch the reference you must read the book.
-Enough said 🙂
+If you didn’t catch the reference, definitely read article and get the book …

 Full article: http://bit.ly/2b76s6E

-Designing for digital requires efficiency, consistency, and clarity — all to make it easy for people to do things.
-This makes sense when you consider that digital interfaces need to work at the speed of thought.
+Designing for digital requires efficiency, consistency, and clarity to make it easier for people to do things.
+Consider that digital interfaces need to work at the ‘speed of thought.’
 That’s why people prefer clicking to scrolling.
-It’s also why movie cuts work, since they mimic eye movements.
-Digital interfaces need to be designed so that people can glance, scan, feel for hierarchy, and find things in expected ways.
+It’s also why movie cuts work since cuts mimic eye movements.
+Designers should create digital interfaces that allow people to glance, scan, feel for hierarchy, and find things in expected ways.
 It’s what we mean when we say a digital experience is ‘intuitive.’

-Typography is a huge part of visual communication.
-A small but important part of typography is ‘letter case,’ which is how capital and small letters are used to convey meaning.
-This article looks at Title Case vs. Sentence Case, and provides some nice insights on how each can be used.
-Hope this helps enhance your next design!
+Typography is a big part of visual communication.
+And an essential aspect of typography is ‘letter case,’ which uses capital and small letters to convey meaning.
+This article looks at Title Case vs. Sentence Case and provides some insights on the use of each.

 Read full article: http://bit.ly/2aGLV4b

 Graphic design.
 Almost everyone wants to do it.
-And with a laptop and a design program almost anyone can.
-But is it good?
-The fact is, design is such an important part of almost everything we do, from planning your day to putting on an event, to writing software.
-Designers will tell you design is about solving problems.
-It’s the result of thoughtful consideration of purposes, audiences, tools and constraints.
+And with a laptop and a design program, almost anyone can.
+But is that good?
+The fact is, design is an integral part of nearly everything we do, from planning your day to hosting an event to writing software.
+Designers will tell you that design is about solving problems.
+Good design results from careful consideration of purposes, audiences, tools, and constraints.

-Here’s a thoughtful interview with someone who’s designed hundreds of movie titles, that provides insights and reveals some of the subtleties of the craft.
+Here’s a thoughtful interview with someone who’s designed hundreds of movie titles that provides insight and reveals some of the craft’s subtleties.

 Full article with video: http://bit.ly/2aja4xn